 You tell yourself you'll get to it later or when life settles down.

 There is never the “right” time.

 The beauty of looking backwards is you can remember how much relief you felt on the other side of these awkward, hard conversations.

 It took me falling off a ladder and injuring myself to tell my boyfriend I might be gay.
 That was an uncomfortable and awkward conversation!
-And the relief I felt and the love I received after that hard conversation changed my life.

 It can be a major life change or it can be as ordinary as avoiding an awkward conversation about how something landed wrong with you in a meeting.